hex2f/vib/README.md

 key_file=AuthKey_<Key ID>.p8
 ```

 Use `vib provision` to enter the provisioning profile wizard.
-For now you need to already have codesigning certificate on your machine.
+For now you need to already have codesigning a certificate on your machine.
 Generating and installing a new one will be automated by Vib in the future as well.